Well, Kaitlyn, you’ve done it now.

 I won’t say more, because you’re going to go read this book RIGHT NOW and you’re going to love it.
 I can’t believe I let this age (like fine cheese) on my bookshelf for as long as I did.

+Traditional genre: fantasy.
+Setting: fantasy.
+Story genre: specfic, mystery, character study (and it’s a character study in-universe too!).
 Format: novel.
-Genre: fantasy, intrigue.
 Rating: 3/3 and not only do I require an adaptation, I will be GETTING ONE because it’s coming to TV!
-I CANT WAIT
+I CANT WAIT (2020 update: sorry, past me, it sucked!)

 Vinegar Girl, Anne Tyler